assurance-maladie-digital/vue-dot/docs/guide/components.md

 ## SvgIcon

-The component `SvgIcon` is meant to replace the Vuetify `v-icon`, which uses a font icon, and extends his fonctionnalities.
+The component `SvgIcon` is meant to replace the Vuetify `v-icon`, which uses a font icon, and to extends his fonctionnalities.

 ### Usage